5 Steps To Becoming a Professional Writer

 For instance, an undergraduate degree in communications, English, journalism, technical writing, fine arts, creative writing or professional writing is sure to open more doors and offer you more opportunities than not having a degree related to writing.
 Also, your school might offer job placement to help you get started or writing resources you can put to good use.
 You might look for internships or online content writing companies that will allow an unseasoned writer to start gaining experience while working through a degree.

-In many cases, developing your writing through internships and freelance writing can open doors to be a writer even without a degree.
+In many cases, developing your writing through internships and freelance writing can open doors to be a professional writer even without a degree.
 Being a writer without a degree has its benefits in that you can start working right away, but your earning potential may also be limited depending on the niche of writing you are pursuing.

 3. Build Your Writing Portfolio

-Any school writing projects you complete or work you have published should be added to your professional portfolio.
+Any school writing projects you complete or work you have published should be added to your professional writing portfolio.
 Your portfolio shows potential employers the kind of work and results you produce, and it could be just the thing they need to make a decision regarding hiring you.
-If possible, add a variety of content to your portfolio to show that you’re a well-rounded, experienced writer.
+If possible, add a variety of content types to your portfolio to show that you’re a well-rounded, experienced writer.

 Some other ideas of how you can add “published” content to your writing portfolio include: